thessrb/thessrbio/README.md

 *Thessaloniki Ruby Meetup Home*

-This a community ruby community project.
+This a ruby community project.